Love Monster (album): Singles

-"I Said Hi" is the album's lead single, released on 13 April 2018.
+"I Said Hi" was the album's lead single, released on 13 April 2018.
 It reached the top 10 and peaked at #6 in Australia.
 The song is about overcoming adversity and a nod to perseverance.
 Shark explains: "It's about the struggle of the ups and downs of the industry.
 It hasn't been a complete Cinderella story for me from day one.
 It's taken a while."

 "Don't Turn Around" was originally released on 8 June 2018 as an album pre-order track, and was later confirmed as the album's second single.
 In a statement, Shark said: "It's a song that talks about the desire to run into someone you have feelings for, a history with who knows you too well."

 "Psycho" was released on 22 June 2018 as an album pre-order track and the album's third single.
 The song tells the emotional, relatable saga of vulnerability and the complications that often come with falling in love.
 The track features vocals from Blink-182 frontman and bassist, Mark Hoppus.

 "All Loved Up" was released to radio on 3 August 2018 as the album's fourth single.
 The following week, it was the most added song on radio.

 A single edit of "Mess Her Up" was released digitally on 1 March 2019 as the album's fifth single.
 The digital single included an acoustic version of the track.

 The album includes the single "Adore" from Shark's 2017 Night Thinker EP.